jmofyi/pastorjeremiah/_posts/2019-02-01-should-you-quit.md

 ---
-title: Should you quit?
+title: SHOULD YOU QUIT?
-description: HOW TO PERSEVERE WHEN TIMES ARE TOUGH
+description: how to persevere when times are tough
 image: ''
 tags:
 - being called